c-tsui/cse15l-lab-reports/Lab5.md

         stylish international crowd keeps its many small hostelries and two Piccola — are protected as a zona monumentale.
 Shopkeepers are happy to
 ```
-notes: Easier for the user to find the patterns without adjusting uppercase to lowercase, vice versa.
+notes: Display the word "keep" disregarding its case.
+Easier for the user to find the patterns without adjusting uppercase to lowercase, vice versa.
 It's also useful when the user doesn't know the case of the patterns.
 - source: [https://man7.org/linux/man-pages/man1/grep.1.html](http://a.com)

 2. ## `-n`